intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 After all, there are a variety of parties that standards can benefit, such as (but not limited to) end users, network operators, schools, equipment vendors, specification authors, specification implementers, content owners, governments, non-governmental organisations, social movements, employers, and parents.

 Successful specifications will provide some benefit to all of the relevant parties because standards do not represent a zero-sum game.
-However, there are sometimes situations where there is a need to balance the benefits of a decision between two (or more) parties.
+However, there are sometimes situations where there is a conflict between the needs of two (or more) parties.

 In these situations, when one of those parties is an "end user" of the Internet -- for example, a person using a Web browser, mail client, or another agent that connects to the Internet -- the Internet Architecture Board argues that the IETF should favor their interests over those of other parties.